AMWA-TV/ms-05-01/docs/Identification.md

 Namespaces for NMOS are as follows:

 - IS-04: **x-nmos** (includes the identities which link to IS-05 and IS-07)
-- IS-08: **x-nmos/channelmapping** (special touchpoints for IS-08 Input and Output resources)
+- IS-08: **x-nmos/channelmapping** (special touchpoints for IS-08 input and Ootput resources)

-### Touchpoint Resources for NMOS
+### Touchpoint Resource for NMOS

-The resources shall be provided as an array of objects.
-The NMOS touchpoint resources shall include:
+The NMOS touchpoint resource shall include:

 - Resource type type of resource linked
 - ID identity of the resource in the given namespace

 For the **x-nmos** namespace, **NcTouchpointResourceNmos** is defined and shall support the following resource types:

-- Node
+- node
-- Device
+- device
-- Source
+- source
-- Flow
+- flow
-- Sender
+- sender
-- Receiver
+- receiver

 For the **x-nmos/channelmapping** namespace, **NcTouchpointResourceNmos_is_08** is defined, and shall support the following resource types, and the touchpoint resource id should be that of the underlying NMOS device.

-- Inputs
+- input
-- Outputs
+- output

 WebIDL models for the touchpoints are defined in the control model in [MS-05-02 NMOS Control Framework](https://specs.amwa.tv/ms-05-02).